ericrasmussen/chromaticleaves/posts/nix-in-2-days.markdown

 To search for packages, you can use `nix-env -q` and grep to filter the results.
 Here's a quick example that will run a query (flag `q`) for packages available (flag `a`) on your platform, including the package's attribute path (flag `P`).
-We'll grep for the `cowsay` package, because who wouldn't want to install it:
+We'll grep for the `cowsay` package, because who wouldn't want `cowsay`:

 ```console
 nix-env -qaP | grep -i cowsay
 nixpkgs.cowsay                    cowsay-3.03
 ```

-Now you can either install by name:
+Now you can either install by name (from the right hand column in our search results):

 ```console
 nix-env -i cowsay-3.03
 ```

-Or by attribute path (note that we have to add the flag `A` to indicate we're installing by attribute):
+Or by attribute path (as shown in the left hand column of our earlier search results).
+Note that we have to add the flag `A` to indicate we're installing by
+attribute:

 ```console
 nix-env -iA nixpkgs.cowsay